 - Joked about in an installment of "Weekend Update" on Saturday Night Live in the late 1990s, with Colin Quinn reporting on President Bill Clinton sending the Reverend Jesse Jackson to Sarajevo to negotiate with Serbian leader Slobodan Milosevic about bringing an end to the Yugoslav civil war.
 Apparently, Quinn remarked, "white guilt even works in Yugoslavia."

-- On Orange Is The New Black, Piper is the target of jealousy after getting furlough days (basically a break from prison) when the other non-white inmates have been trying for years and failed.
+- On Orange Is the New Black, white main character Piper is the target of jealousy after getting furlough days (basically a break from prison) when the non-white inmates have been trying for years and failed.
 She initially tries to get the furlough days revoked, although Officer Healy points out that she should be grateful.
 Piper then has an outburst in the cafeteria about how she's not sorry that she's white and got the furlough days.

 - This is the theme of the song "Guilty of Being White" by Minor Threat.

 - The Cree Summer song "Curious White Boy" is about a woman of color who believes a white man is dating her out of white guilt.

 - "Capitalism" by Oingo Boingo is, in part, about this.